 As experts in all things LEV, we can help your business become COSHH (Control of Substances Hazardous to Health) Regulation 2002 compliant with a tailored LEV solution.
 We provide comprehensive design, installation, maintenance and certification services across a range of industry sectors.
 Find out more about us here.

 BOHS Welding Selector Tool

-With such a wide range of welding extraction systems available, it can be hard to know which the right method of LEV for your business.
+With such a wide range of welding extraction systems available, it can be hard to know the right method of LEV for your business.
 Although this is all dependant on how much welding your business is completing on a monthly.
-BOHS (the British Occupational Hygiene Society) have created a welding selector tool - a web-based tool to help businesses on welding fume control guidance.
+BOHS (the British Occupational Hygiene Society) have created a welding selector tool - a web-based tool to help businesses with welding fume control guidance.
 It's been assembled by a panel of industry experts, including (consultancies, academia and the HSE) to inform managers and supervisors of the best control methods for welding fume.
 However, the tool is not a substitute for thorough workplace COSHH risk assessments.

 How does the Welding Selector Tool work?

 It works by prompting you to answer four simple task-related questions and the tool will then generate a guidance sheet with the recommended extraction control solution.
 The tool ranks extraction solutions on a one-to-five star rating, based on the effectiveness of the control.

 The tool also takes into consideration the reliability of the control solution and how effective it is to minimise exposure consistently.
 The control method is heavily dependent on the worker adopting a good working practice, whenever working towards the control to be as low as reasonably practical.

 On the BOHS's welding selection tool, there's welding fume control sheets available for managers and duty holders, which, depending on the answers selected whilst using the tool, a control sheet is produced with the ideal exposure control solution.
 Controls sheets are available to download here.

 In addition to control sheets, there's also management guidance sheets available to download (click here).
 There are five sheets that download,